AndreasGassmann/cloudatcostapp/README.md

 $ npm install
 $ bower install
 ````
 Now you can preview the app in your browser.
-Using the --lab flag, you will see the iOS and android version side by side
+Using the --lab flag, you will see the iOS and android version side by side.
+Make sure you disable CORS in your browser while developing or HTTP requests won't work.
 ````
 $ ionic serve --lab
 ````